fieldtrip/website/tutorial/source/dipolefitting.md

 {% include image src="/assets/img/workshop/natmeg2014/dipolefitting/natmeg_dip_geometry1.png" width="500" %}

-It is possible to visualise the anatomical MRI using the **[ft_sourceplot](/reference/ft_sourceplot)** function.
+It is possible to visualize the anatomical MRI using the **[ft_sourceplot](/reference/ft_sourceplot)** function.
 Usually we use the function to overlay functional data from a beamformer source reconstruction on the anatomical MRI, but in the absence of the functional data it will simply show the anatomical MRI.
 Besides showing the MRI, you can also use the function to see how the MRI is aligned with the coordinate system, and how the voxel indices [i j k] map onto geometrical coordinates [x y z].

     figure
     cfg = [];